 When you send me a picture of a CB, I need enough information about it to be able to determine which category to place it in.
 Without that determination, the picture just sits in a hopefully someday directory until I can get the required information to determine its category.
 Then I will send the information to the NSPCB for an official number.

-Please include the following with your entry:
+Please include as much of the following with your entry as you can:

 - The date the picture was taken and who gets credit for the photo.

 - The name of the water it crosses.

 - The length of the bridge portal to portal.

 - The date the bridge was built.